VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Evaluation

 \cyh{

 } \cyh{\textbf{Impact of UDG Enhancement.} Table~\ref{tab:ablation-cwe} presents the impact of UDG enhancement on context richness and model performance across CWE types.
-After enhancement, context size grows by 0.26\% to 141\%, with the largest expansions in CWE-707 (+141\%) and CWE-664 (+89\%).
-These gains arise because neutralization logic in CWE-707 is frequently encapsulated in shared utility classes or dispatched via reflection, while CWE-664 vulnerabilities routinely span cross-function allocation-to-release paths, both patterns are opaque to Joern's conservative static analysis but recovered by UDG enhancement.
-This structural enrichment directly translates into performance gains, i.e., F1 improves by up to 29\% and VP-S by up to 112\% over the $w/o\ \mathcal{G}_e$, with the largest gains precisely in CWE-707 and CWE-664 (VP-S +112\% and +103\%, respectively), confirming a strong correlation between context expansion and detection improvement.
+After enhancement, context size grows by 5\% to 43\%, with the largest expansion in CWE-284 (+43\%) and CWE-664 (+30\%).
+These gains arise because access control logic in CWE-284 often involves polymorphic dispatch across authorization layers, while CWE-664 vulnerabilities routinely span cross-function allocation-to-release paths, both patterns are opaque to Joern's conservative static analysis but recovered by UDG enhancement.
+This structural enrichment translates into notable performance gains, with the largest improvements observed in CWE-707 (F1 +47\%, VP-S +103\%) and CWE-664 (VP-S +96\%).
+The disproportionately large VP-S improvement in CWE-707 despite moderate context growth (+20\%) suggests that even small amounts of recovered neutralization context are highly decisive for distinguishing vulnerable from patched code.
 CWE-691 and CWE-703 show negligible context growth and no change in scores, as their call graphs are already sufficiently resolved by Joern.
-These results empirically establish UDG enhancement as the cornerstone of \tool's effectiveness, recovering broken inter-procedural semantics to enable rigorous grounded LLM reasoning.}
+These results empirically establish UDG enhancement as the cornerstone of \tool's effectiveness, recovering broken inter-procedural semantics to enable grounded LLM reasoning.}